 – Rambles Around Folkestone by “Felix”, 1913

-The field recordings were made over three consecutive mornings in the first week of July, between 4am and 7am, during the dawn chorus when the avian inhabitants of The Warren are at their most vocal.
+The field recordings were made in the first week of July 2018, along three routes and over three consecutive mornings, between 4am and 7am, during the dawn chorus when the avian inhabitants of The Warren are at their most vocal.

-The music describes the changing physical and atmospheric character of the landscape – from the eerie denseness of the woodland, across the undulating chalk grassland, to the lull of the lapping shore at the journey’s end.
-The interpretations, or ‘tone poems’, are performed on electric guitars in an ambient, space-rock meets neo-Romantic style.
+The music, performed on electric guitars, describes the changing physical and atmospheric character of the landscape – from the eerie denseness of the woodland, across the undulating chalk grassland, and to the lull of the lapping shore at the journey’s end.

 Commissioned by the Folkestone SALT Festival of the Sea and Environment 2018, audio tracks were available to download during the festival, along with a route map, to accompany the listener on their own journey (physical or virtual) through the landscape.
 Headphones are recommended to optimise the experience of the stereophonic field recordings.